fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 - Using it, we can customize any new flow configuration with no need to RECOMPILE the code every time.
 - The initial set-up includes case specific definitions, like: Initial condition; Boundary conditions; Geometry; Others.
 - It can be provided EXTERNALLY.
-- Our INTENTION was to keep it simple, but using the disk is still very USEFULLY, because with it, the choice of what to use as external tool is **totally** up to the user:
+- Our INTENTION was to keep it simple, but using the disk is still very USEFULL, because with it, the choice of what to use as external tool is **totally** up to the user:
   - It can be Fortran, Matlab, R, Julia, Python, and many others, as long as you can write binary arrays in the same fashion that xcompact3d would do.
 - And here we have a good point: This framework can speed up our workflow, and at the same time, there is no extra **DEPENDENCIES** to install.
+- Besides, the core of the code was **UNTOUCHED**, so we have the usual performance in the code, combined with **FLEXIBILITY** for initial definitions;
+- **In this way, we use the right tool for the right task**.
 {{< /speaker_note >}}

 ---